Brian1011/send_sms/README.md

 <B>NOTE : IF YOU ARE USING XAMPP </B> To alter / access php.ini file click on the desktop <b>xampp app</b>.
 Under Apache there are four buttons on the right click on the <b>config button</b> then <b>PHP(php.ini)</b>

+# More Information
+There is so much you can do using this API and its not limited to sending, you can also recieve messages and so much more.
+For the complete documentation <a href="http://docs.africastalking.com/sms/sending">click here</a>